Individual Therapy

 Trauma and Complex Trauma

-When working with trauma and C-PTSD, I often integrate EMDR alongside a strong emphasis on safety, stabilization, and pacing.
-Rather than rushing toward insight or resolution, we focus on slowing things down so that change feels sustainable and grounded.
+When working with trauma and C-PTSD, I integrate EMDR with a strong emphasis on safety, stabilization, and pacing.
+Rather than rushing toward insight, we slow things down so change feels sustainable and grounded.
 Healing unfolds more naturally when your system feels supported rather than overwhelmed.
-You can read more about this on the BLOG.

 Life Transitions

-I work with individuals navigating major life transitions, whether planned or unexpected, including relationship changes, health challenges, aging, career shifts, or realizing that something no longer fits the life you are living.
-Even positive changes can be unsettling, and therapy can help you make sense of what is emerging and how you want to move forward with intention.
+I work with individuals navigating major life transitions, whether planned or unexpected, including relationship changes, health challenges, aging, or career shifts.
+Even positive change can feel destabilizing.
+Therapy can help you make sense of what is emerging and move forward with intention.

 Neurodivergence

-I work with neurodivergent adults who are seeking greater clarity, self understanding, and ways to live with more self trust in a world not always designed for them.
-I also support parents of differently wired children, offering a space to process the emotional impact of parenting, explore acceptance, recognize their child’s strengths, and speak openly about how life may look different than they once imagined.
-You can read more about this on the BLOG.
+I work with neurodivergent adults seeking greater clarity, self-understanding, and self-trust in a world not always designed for them.
+I also support parents of differently wired children, offering space to process the emotional impact of parenting and to recognize strengths while adjusting expectations with compassion.

 Chronic Pain and